LovreB/tech-bootcamp-ws/README.md

 ```

-**Task:** Update the `gethMovies` function so that it calls our api backend instead of logging to the console.
+**Task:** Update the `getMovies` function so that it calls our api backend instead of logging to the console.
 Hint: The available endpoints and what data to send are defined in the section [Getting Started](#0-getting-stared-frontend-path).

-**Task:** Use the return value you get from `gethMovies` and update the `movies` variable in `page.tsx`.
+**Task:** Use the return value you get from `getMovies` and update the `movies` variable in `page.tsx`.
 Hint: How do we set state?

 ### 2.4 (Enhancements)